Discover 5 natural solutions to treat crystals in dog urine

 Some studies show that raw diets are best for dogs.
 However, you have to talk to your vet if you plan to give your dog a raw diet.

-Some kibble or dry dog food lacks nutrition and hydration, a primary culprit of urine crystals in dogs.
+Some kibble or dry dog food lacks nutrition and hydration, which are the primary culprits of urine crystals in dogs.
 Make sure your dog gets enough water.

 Hydration